 The F80’s large belt area and powerful motor make it ideal for taller/larger users.

 It’s important to remember that the F80 is foldable, so you can lift the deck up to save space when no one is using it.

 And don’t worry, you don’t have to be super strong to lift the deck as the F80 has an assisted lift function.

-Usually, at a higher price, you’d expect more features, however, the Sole Fitness F80 Folding Treadmill has roughly the same type of features as treadmills that sit around the $500 price point.
+Usually, at a higher price, you’d expect more features, however, the Sole F80 Folding Treadmill has roughly the same type of features as treadmills that sit around the $500 price point.

 It comes with an MP3 speaker system and dock, inbuilt fan, heart rate monitor, and workout programs built into the console like most treadmills.

 The difference is, is that Sole seem to place more emphasis on the quality of their features, especially when it comes to the direct running experience.

 The deck is super soft to run on made possible through their ‘Cushion Flex Whisper Desk’ technology, which has shown to protect your joints by reducing impact by up to 40% compared to running on asphalt.

 The running surface is extra wide and long so even taller runners can use this machine, and the F80 can hit speeds of up to 12 MPH (most machines max out at 10 MPH).